davidkimai/Symbolic-Residue/README.md

 ## What is **Symbolic Residue**?

-> **“Symbolic residue - Complex systems under constraint generate increasing information density - what we term Symbolic Residue.”**
+> **“Complex systems under constraint generate increasing information density - what we term Symbolic Residue.”**

 This concept treats **model silences**—incomplete inferences, aborted logic, or null generations—not as errors, but as **interpretability artifacts**.